francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 </html>
 ```

 **Exercise 6**.
-Modify your code so the 'thanks.html' webpage also displays the name of the user.<br>
+Modify your code so the 'thanks.html' webpage also displays the name of the user.

 **Exercise 7**.
 Add a radio button for users' gender with the fields 'Male', 'Female', and 'Other'.
 Save these fields in the database and display them in 'thanks.html'.

 **Exercise 8 (Optional)**.
 Add the following fields in the form: Upload image, drop down selector for the user nationality, and email.
 You must save these fields in the database and display them in the 'thanks.html' webpage.